-Point Hicks Lighthouse
+Welcome to Point Hicks Lighthouse

 Croajingolong National Park looks much the same today as when Captain Cook first sighted it in 1770.
-In his journal on the Endeavour he describes the landscape thus: “..With the first daylight this morn the land was seen, it made in sloping hill covered in part with trees and bushes, but interspersed with large tracts of sand… I have named it point Hicks because Lieutenant (Zachariah) Hicks was the first to discover this land..”
+In his journal on the Endeavour he describes the landscape thus: “..With the first daylight this morn the land was seen, it made in sloping hill covered in part with trees and bushes, but interspersed with large tracts of sand… I have named it Point Hicks because Lieutenant (Zachariah) Hicks was the first to discover this land..”
 April 19th 1770.

 So come on a voyage of your own: Stay in the historic cottages, climb the tower, walk the coastline, wet a line or just sit on your verandah and watch the seals and wonder at the whales during their migrations.